Netflix (NFLX) Gets a Sell Rating from Wedbush

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Netflix with a $497.58 average price target, which is a -12.4% downside from current levels.
-In a report released yesterday, Benchmark Co. also maintained a Sell rating on the stock with a $397.00 price target.
+Currently, the analyst consensus on Netflix is a Moderate Buy with an average price target of $518.32, representing a 4.7% upside.
+In a report issued on July 13, Benchmark Co. also maintained a Sell rating on the stock with a $397.00 price target.

 See today’s analyst top recommended stocks >>